 CDA Buying Advice – Microwave Oven Types Explained

-The numerous cooking modes will provide you with versatility in the kitchen, whilst being easy to use.
+The numerous cooking modes of a microwave will provide you with versatility in the kitchen, whilst being easy to use.
 There are many models and makes of microwave, so there is a wide array of choice for you to choose from.

 A microwave is simply an appliance that uses microwave radiation to heat or cook your food, whereas a normal oven uses a heating element which heats the air inside of the oven.
 Microwaves are on the electromagnetic spectrum and can be found between radio waves and infrared radiation.
 These types of waves are good at absorbing things such as water or fats, but they do not like metal which is why it’s not such a good idea to leave a spoon in with your dinner!

-• Defrost any type of meat including chicken, mince or fish
+- Defrost any type of meat or fish

 What is a combination microwave?A combination microwave, also known as a combi microwave is what it sounds like.
 It is a microwave that offers a combination of cooking options; this includes grilling, steaming and baking.
 Great for a busy kitchen eager to try lots of new recipes.

 Because of the capabilities of a combination microwave the possibilities for cooking are countless.
 You will be able to heat, crisp, roast and even brown your food just how you like it.
 With an appliance like this you can vary your cooking, creating different dishes and trying new things.
 A combination microwave will allow you to do a lot more than just a standard microwave, but they are more expensive because of the premium features.